tophat/new-project-kit/README.md

 ## How to use this repository

 This repository covers some must-haves when starting a project so you don't have to.
 Things like setting up a basic CI configuration, a README, issue templates and whatnot.
+Simply clone it and fill it up with your project's files!
+Everything you find in here is a suggestion rather than a prescription; don't feel obligated to stick to the templated format!
+After all, every project is unique in its own right.

 To get started, take out this __How to__ section, replace __New Project Kit__ with your project's name and fill up the README template below!